vtphan/probably/README.md

 Machine learning methods often provide predictions without justification.
 Fortunately, a few methods provide estimates of probabilities of their predictions being correct.
 While probabilistic information can be helpful, it must be used carefully.

 This module helps users make sense of probabilistic estimates provided by different machine learning methods.
-Naturally, we want to know two basic questions:
+Naturally, we want to know the answers to a few basic questions:

 1. How probable are predicted outcomes by different classifiers?
-2. How agreeable are the classifiers for the test data set?
+2. How agreeable are the classifiers' predictions?
+3. What can we learn from prediction probabilities?

 The goal of this module is to get answers to these and other questions to facilitate the decision making process.